-The BBC has been urged by the Government to continue providing free TV licences for the over-75s.
+Minister urges BBC to continue free TV licences for over-75s

 The Government-funded scheme, which provides free TV licences to older viewers, comes to an end in June 2020.